sngreen/PBU_Fractical_Project/README.md

 #### Note

-- The project was written entirely in Linux, and I did not try to run it in either of the IDEs nor Git Bash.
+The project was written entirely in Linux, and I did not try to run it in either of the IDEs or Git Bash.
 I think it should work regardless.

-- I removed docstrings, as I think those are just polluting the code.
-It's quite obvious what the code is doing anyway.